Magdala: British Mandate era

 At the time of the 1922 census of Palestine, Majdal had a population of 210 Muslims, increasing to 284 Muslims living in 62 houses by the 1931 census.

-The village economy was based on agriculture, vegetables and grain were the most important agricultural products.
+The village economy was based on agriculture, vegetables and grain.

 In the 1945 statistics Al-Majdal had a population of 360 Muslims with a total land area of 103 dunams.
 Of this, 24 dunams were used for growing citrus and bananas, and 41 dunums devoted to cereals.
 Another 17 dunams were irrigated or used for orchards, while 6 dunams were classified as built-up (urban) area.

 1948 War

 During the 1947–1948 civil war in Mandatory Palestine, after the Arab quarter of Tiberias was taken by Jewish forces and its inhabitants were evacuated, the Arab villages surrounding it were also depopulated, including Al-Majdal.
-Benny Morris writes that the inhabitants of Al-Majdal were 'persuaded by the headmen of [neighbouring Jewish] Migdal and Ginosar' to evacuate their homes; the villagers were paid P£200 for eight rifles, ammunition and a bus they handed over.
-They were then transported to the Jordanian border in Jewish buses.
+Benny Morris writes that the inhabitants were persuaded by the headmen of [neighbouring Jewish] Migdal and Kibbutz Ginosar to evacuate their homes; the villagers were paid P£200 for eight rifles, ammunition and a bus they handed over.
+They were then transported to the Jordanian border by bus.
 Al-Majdal was subsequently bulldozed by the Israelis in 1948.
-After 1948, Migdal expanded to include some of the village land of Al-Majdal.

-Aftermath

-After 1948, the maqam of sheikh Muhammad al-‘Ajami disappeared without a trace.
-But the maqam of Muhammad ar-Raslan, located south of the village, survived.
-To this day, Muslim pilgrims visit it.